 “And as there were not enough emergency personnel, some people even helped them extract people from carriages.”

-– Condolences from PM –
+– PM on site –

 Galicia was also the scene of one of Spain’s worst rail disasters in 2013, when around 80 people were killed and another 144 injured after a high-speed train slammed into a concrete wall on the outskirts of Santiago de Compostela.

 That train was approaching a curve at more than twice the speed limit on that piece of the track.